FERC and RUS Construction Accounting Learning Path

 Asset impairments are part of the utility business, especially with power plants.
 See how you can apply GASB 42 (impairments), GASB 83 (AROs), and GASB 62 (Reg accounting) to your situation.
 (0.50 CPE credits)

-ASC 360 - Framework for Impairment Accounting
+ASC 360: A Framework for Impairment Accounting

 What You'll Learn!